 Can a 8 ohm speaker damage 6 ohm amp?

-When "8 ohms" is written on the output of an amplifier, that does not
+When "8 ohms" is written on the output of an amplifier, we think that there must be present an output impedance of 8 ohms.

 The output jacks of a power amplifier